NNHungLong/healthy/Readme.md

 - `RecordSections`: This component displays the different sections of the user's records.
 By clicking on each section, window will scroll to the section.
 - `BodyRecord`: This component shows record of the user's body measurements.
 It fetches data from a backend service and presents it in a table.
 There are fours options where user can select the date range and fetch the data from the backend service.
 - `MyExercise`: This component displays the user's exercise records.
 It fetches data from a backend service and presents it in a flex container.
 - `MyDiary`: This component displays the user's diary entries.
 It fetches data from a backend service and presents it in a flex container.
-By clicking on the "記録をもっと見る" button, the page will fetch more data from the backend service and append it to the existing data.
+By clicking on the "自分の日記をもっと見る" button, the page will fetch more data from the backend service and append it to the existing data.

 ### Styling

 The `MyRecordPage` component uses Tailwind CSS for styling.
 For the Body Record table, I use chart.js and react-chartjs-2 to display the data in a chart.
 The scrollbar on My Excerise is also customized to match the design.
 I added some responsive layout so It doesn't break on smaller devices.

+## ColumnPage Component

+The `ColumnPage` component serves as the landing page of the application when the user navigates to the `/` route.

+### Imports

+- `Layout`: This is a common layout component that wraps the content of the page.
+- `Packages`: This component displays the packages available in the column page.
+- `Articles`: This component displays the articles available in the column page.

+### Functionality

+When user clicks on the "コラムをもっと見る" button, the page will append more data to the existing articles.

+### Styling

+The `ColumnPage` component uses Tailwind CSS for styling.